The Lawns: Lambert Hall

 Lambert Hall accommodated 130 students in a mixture of single and en-suite rooms.
 Most rooms have a balcony.
 Before 1985, Lambert Hall offered accommodation to female students only.
 At the start of the 1984/1985 academic year, Lambert Hall was open to both male and female students.

 Reckitt Hall

 Reckitt Hall accommodated 121 students in a mixture of single and en-suite rooms.
 Most rooms have a balcony.
 The hall closed at the end of the 2017–2018 academic year.

 Grant Hall

-Grant Hall was named after G.F.
-Grant, a co-founder of Hull University College in 1927.
+Grant Hall was named after G. F. Grant, a co-founder of Hull University College in 1927.
 It accommodated 121 students across 2 blocks of single and 3 blocks of en-suite rooms.

 Ferens Hall

 Ferens Hall accommodated 191 students all in single rooms.
-It was established in the 1950s as a male hall of residence.
+It was established in the 1950s as a traditional (catered) male hall of residence.
 The hall closed at the end of the 2017–2018 academic year.